-The spin-off prequel of the most critically acclaimed drama series ‘Breaking Bad’ revolves around Jimmy McGill (played by Bob Odenkirk) who ultimately becomes Saul Goodman.
-This nail-biting television series is created by Vince Gilligan and Peter Gould and falls under the genres of crime drama, black comedy, tragedy and legal drama.
+The spin-off prequel of the most critically acclaimed drama series ‘Breaking Bad’ revolves around Jimmy McGill (played by Bob Odenkirk), who ultimately becomes Saul Goodman.
+Vince Gilligan and Peter Gould created this nail-biting television series and fall under crime drama, black comedy, tragedy, and legal drama.

-‘Better Call Saul’ is set in 2002, six years before the turn of events that follow in ‘Breaking Bad’ that led McGill to become Walter White’s (played by Bryan Cranston) lawyer.
+‘Better Call Saul’ is set in 2002, six years before the turn of ‘Breaking Bad’ events that led McGill to become Walter White’s (played by Bryan Cranston) lawyer.
 It follows the striking transition of a flimflamming conman to a devious lawyer.
-The show has a tad bit more of a comedic feel to it than its rather grave and theatrical sequel.
+The show has a tad bit more of a comedic feel than its rather grave and theatrical sequel.
 However, Gilligan corroborates that the drama is still present in copious proportions.

 SEASON 5: WHAT TO EXPECT

-Prior to the launch of season 4 of the series, ‘Better Call Saul’ had already been renewed for season 5 by AMC.
-The show has gained such a huge fan following and won multitudinous accolades that fans all over the world are waiting with bated breaths for the fifth season which is expected to release in 2020.
+Before the launch of season 4 of the series, ‘Better Call Saul’ had already been renewed for season 5 by AMC.
+The show has gained such a huge fan following and won multitudinous accolades that fans worldwide are waiting with bated breaths for the fifth season, which is expected to release in 2020.
 After all, it has definitely been a hot minute since the fourth season came out back on August 8th, 2018.
-Sarah Barnett, AMC’s President of Entertainment Networks commented that the release of the fifth season had been pushed forward to 2020 due to “talent needs” leaving fans unequivocally and sorely disappointed.
+Sarah Barnett, AMC’s President of Entertainment Networks, commented that the release of the fifth season had been pushed forward to 2020 due to “talent needs,” leaving fans unequivocally and sorely disappointed.

 It is anticipated that season 5 will show Saul being the most Saul he’s ever been.
 He will be closer to his character as portrayed in ‘Breaking Bad’ in the latest season.
-However, Bob Odenkirk seems adamant on holding on to Jimmy a little while longer until his girlfriend Kim Wexler (played by Rhea Seehorn) exits from the scenario.
+However, Bob Odenkirk seems adamant about holding on to Jimmy a little longer until his girlfriend, Kim Wexler (played by Rhea Seehorn), exits from the scenario.

-Vince Gilligan also hinted on a possible appearance of the protagonists of ‘Breaking Bad’, Walter White (played by Bryan Cranston) and Jesse Pinkman (played by Aaron Paul) creating a frenzy among fans.
+Vince Gilligan also hinted at ‘Breaking Bad,’ Walter White (played by Bryan Cranston), and Jesse Pinkman (played by Aaron Paul), creating a frenzy among fans.
 Whether it will actually transpire is something only time will tell.

 THE STORY TILL NOW

-Jimmy McGill is just starting his journey as a struggling lawyer in Albuquerque, New Mexico; a couple of years before he meets Walter White.
+The first season kicks off, and Saul Goodman is seen working at Cinnabon.
+He seems anxious and afraid that the police may catch him any minute.
+Jimmy McGill is just starting his journey as a struggling lawyer in Albuquerque, New Mexico, a couple of years before he meets Walter White.
 He is working as a defendant for small-time delinquents and a representative for people in civil liability claims.

-The teaser of season two is a flashback and Jimmy who is now Gene, is at Cinnabon again.
+Each episode of the first four seasons shows Jimmy transforming and inching more and more towards the much-loved character of Saul Goodman, as seen in ‘Breaking Bad.’
+The teaser of season two is a flashback, and Jimmy, now Gene, is at Cinnabon again.
 He gets locked up in a dumpster at the mall.
 He avoids the emergency exit in fear of getting caught by the police.
 He is freed by a member of the cleaning staff hours later.
 While awaiting his rescue, Gene carves “SG was here” into a wall with a loose screw.

 “S’ALL GOOD MAN!”